ethan-kusters/minic/README.md

 ### Parsing

-MINIC relies on [ANTLR4](https://github.com/antlr/antlr4) for text parsing and it's generater Visitor code to translate that initial parse into an Abstract Syntax Tree representation.
+MINIC relies on [ANTLR4](https://github.com/antlr/antlr4) for text parsing and its generated Visitor pattern to translate that initial parse into an Abstract Syntax Tree representation.
 The AST is represented as several enumerations.
 After working with [SML](https://www.smlnj.org/sml.html) in Professor Aaron Keen's [Programming Languages course](http://users.csc.calpoly.edu/~akeen/courses/csc430/) while developing an interpreter, I recognized how similar Swift's enum is to SML's datatype and was interested in continuing to work with this representation.
 For example, an `Expression` in my compiler is represented as the following:

 ```swift
 enum Expression {